NGenetzky/academic-oss-elc/content/project/2020-oss-elc/index.md

 - `queue/*` branches in stable-rc tree
 - What is Linux-next tree?
   - It's an integration tree that pulls various development branches of the kernel.
 See this (slightly older) writeup on the topic: https://lwn.net/Articles/289013/

+## Wednesday

+### Wyliodrin STUDIO: From Prototyping to Small-scale Deployment

+- Ioana Culic, Teaching Assistant & Cosmin Daniel Radu, Teaching Assistant, Politehnica University of Bucharest
+- wryliodrin.studio

+> Prototyping is the first step in building any commercial or industrial IoT solution.
+As this process needs to be fast, various development tools especially developed for IoT prototyping have been implemented.
+Wyliodrin STUDIO is such a platform.
+It is an open source, easy to use IDE for the Internet of Things that enables remote control over embedded devices and fast deployment of simple applications.
+>
+> While a good prototyping tool, Wyliodrin STUDIO was designed as an educational tool to run simple applications on a limited number of devices.
+>
+> The purpose of this presentation is to give an overview of how we managed to expand Wyliodrin STUDIO so it covers the complete IoT development process.
+To achieve this, we have implemented container-based technologies so applications can be easily deployed and managed on clusters of devices.
+The result is an open source platform that can be used for both prototyping IoT projects and managing small-scale industrial deployments of applications.

+Wrliodrin Studio for Small Scale Deployment

+- Plugin Based

+- rpi
+- beaglebone
+- rapid IoT

+Wyliodrin STUDIO platforms

+- Desktop application
+- Web Application
+- JavaScriptApache 2.0 License

+### RISC-V

+ISA come and go

+- MIPS - open sources MIPS R6 ISA then closed it down
+- SPARC was opened by SUN
+- ARM

+It is the fifth RISC by Berkly

+- 1: 1981
+- 2: 1983
+- 3: 1984
+- 4: 1988:
+- 5: